joedawson/tvdb/README.md

-# Laravel - TVDB Wrapper
+# Laravel - TVDB Package

 A dedicated Laravel package for the [TVDB.com](http://tvdb.com) API.